digidem/earth-defenders-assistant/README.md

 ## 📝 Roadmap

-We have an exciting vision for the future of Earth Defenders Assistant.
-Our roadmap outlines the key phases of development, including:
+The roadmap outlines the key phases of development:

+### MVP (March 2025)
 - Initial setup and simulator creation
 - Refinement of the prototype with offline and data sovereignty features
-- Core features development and MVP
+- Core features development and MVP (see [Github Project](https://github.com/orgs/digidem/projects/38))

-For a detailed breakdown of our planned milestones and objectives, please refer to our [ROADMAP](./assets/ROADMAP.md) document.
+For a detailed breakdown of our planned milestones and objectives, please refer to our [ROADMAP](./assets/ROADMAP.md) document and our [Project page](https://github.com/orgs/digidem/projects/38).

 ## 🤝 Contributing